 Cut down a little or share a few dishes.
 You’ll save some calories and get to try some different food too.

-Why not give mystery shopping a try?
-Now you’re not always guaranteed to find a takeaway when you want it, however, with forward planning you can find something nice.
-We have a burger chain in our town and they have takeaway mystery shops at least once a month.
-The fee is usually small, £5-8 but there is a reimbursement for the purchased food too.
+Why not *give mystery shopping a try?
+Now you’re not always guaranteed to find a takeaway when you want it, however, with some forward planning you can find something nice.

-Save money on takeaways – ways to avoid them while taking it easy still
+Ways to avoid takeaways while taking it easy still

 Save money on takeaways – avoid them altogether but cook something delicious

 If you are full of motivation and just need a kick up the backside then THIS IS IT!
-Get yourself an e-book, such as this great Fakeaway one, and cook up a storm.
+Get yourself an e-book of recipes, such as *this great Fakeaway one, and cook up a storm.
 I’ve made a few recipes from this book, and loved them!
-Why not knock up a homemade pizza?
-It really takes NO time!
-You could even cheat and use tortillas – here is my recipe for tortillas!